abpframework/abp/docs/en/framework/ui/mvc-razor-pages/data-tables.md

 # ASP.NET Core MVC / Razor Pages: Data Tables

 A Data Table (aka Data Grid) is a UI component to show tabular data to the users.
-There are a lot of Data table components/libraries and **you can use any one you like** with the ABP Framework.
+There are a lot of Data table components/libraries and **you can use any one you like** with the ABP.
 However, the startup templates come with the [DataTables.Net](https://datatables.net/) library as **pre-installed and configured**.
-ABP Framework provides adapters for this library and make it easy to use with the API endpoints.
+ABP provides adapters for this library and make it easy to use with the API endpoints.

 An example screenshot from the user management page that shows the user list in a data table: